-- (a) Wages, benefits, remittances and any other payments to be made by Employers shall be paid in accordance with the wage schedules and calculations contained within the applicable Standard Provincial Agreements or as is provided for in this Agreement.
-Such payments shall be at the rate in effect at that time and adopt any changes to the Standard Provincial Agreements. - (b) At the Employer's discretion the wages will be paid via direct deposit, and pay stubs (pay notices) shall be deposited in the individuals ePost account.
+- (a) Wages, benefits, remittances and any other payments to be made by the Employer shall be paid in accordance with the May 1, 2018 wage schedules and calculations contained within the Standard Provincial Agreement or as is provided for in this Agreement.
+At the start of the third year after the first employee is hired for the Project (i.e. if the first employee is hired April 1, 2019 then on April 1, 2021) there shall be an increase of 2% of the monetary package (\$1.25) and the new rates shall be in effect for the balance of the Project. - (b) At the Employer's discretion the wages will be paid via direct deposit, and pay stubs (pay notices) shall be deposited in the individuals Portal account.